juanxinho/fnbr-development-test/README.md

-# Development test: contact form and mail sending
+# Development test

-### We require the development of a web form with the following characteristics:
+Hello there candidate! welcome to the development test for the position of junior web developer for CT Funiber Ecuador.
+We present you a simple challenge of a web form development that will receive some data detailed below, store it and send it by mail.

 #### Fields: